LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 - California Collaborative for Educational Excellence

-How is the Local Control Funding Formula (LCFF) different from what was in place under revenue limits?
+How is the LCFF different from what was in place under revenue limits?
 (Revised 04-Dec-2015)

 One of the goals of the LCFF is to simplify how state funding is provided to local educational agencies (LEAs).
 Under the old funding system, each school district was funded based on a unique revenue limit, multiplied by its average daily attendance (ADA).
 In addition, districts received restricted funding for over 50 categorical programs which were designed to provide targeted services based on the demographics and needs of the students in each district.